thechiragvaishnav-dotcom/Wireshark-Network-Forensics/README.md

   * We have some tabs up here, <code>Ethernet .
 1</code>, <code>IPv4 .
 3</code>, <code>...</code> and so on, To go through the different protocols.

     ![](images/image9.png)
-    View of everything going on in wireshark.
+    * View of everything going on in wireshark.
 But, We actually use this screen to start $$\color{orange}{\text{filtering our packets.}}$$
     * Any time you're doing network analysis, It's a good idea to know some of the IP addresses on your network.
     * Settings / Network & internet / Wifi / "your Wifi name"

-  * Scroll down to <code>IPv4</code> address = IP address of your PC\
+  * Scroll down to <code>IPv4</code> address = IP address of your PC

     ![](images/image10.png)\
-    & If there's a particular device that you're trying to troubleshoot, It's a good to know maybe the Mac address of that device.
+    * If there's a particular device that you're trying to troubleshoot, It's a good to know maybe the Mac address of that device.
     * So I have my IP address ( <code>10.24.12.20</code> ) & I want to find where it's in this <code>Address A</code>

   * $$\color{red}{\text{right-click}}$$ on your IP address/Apply as Filter/Selected/A <--> Any
     ![](images/image11.png)\
-    A is either sending or receiving from any IP address.
+    * A is either sending or receiving from any IP address.
 So when I click on this

   * you'll notice that a filter is now automatically put here in the top $$\color{green}{\text{green line}}$$
     ![](images/image12.jpg)